Do grandparents have any right to paid or unpaid leave to spend time with their grandchildren?

 Grandparents may have rights to ordinary parental leave in very limited circumstances.
 The right to ordinary parental leave is exercisable by an employee who has one year's continuous employment with the employer and has, or expects to have, formal parental responsibility for a child.
 Grandparents can acquire parental responsibility either by adopting a child or by a residence order being made in favour of them.
 However, the cases in which this is likely to happen will be rare.
 If parental responsibility for a child is acquired by the grandparents, they will be entitled to take ordinary parental leave for the purpose of caring for that child.
 The period of ordinary parental leave is 18 weeks for each child, which must be exercised before the child's 18th birthday.

 Employees who have worked for their employer for at least 26 weeks can make a statutory request for flexible working arrangements.
-A grandparent could request flexible working arrangements to enable him or her to spend time with grandchildren, without the need to be their legal guardian.
+A grandparent could request flexible working arrangements to enable them to spend time with grandchildren, without the need to be their legal guardian.

 Grandparents have no entitlement to take either paternity leave or adoption leave.